-The Villages of the Esk Valley provided the incentive for a one way walk I took with the purpose of exploring some of the pretty villages nearby.
+The beautiful Esk Valley provided the incentive for a one way walk I took with the purpose of exploring some of the pretty villages nearby.
 Taking the train from Grosmont to Lealholm (good value) I returned via Glaisdale, Egton, Egton Bridge and then Grosmont itself.
 In my opinion they are the best villages along the Esk Valley.
 Before starting the walk take time to find the stone steps across the River Esk, a lovely spot.

-The landscape by the River Esk is also at its best in this section with some lovely woodland in Arncliffe Woods and more open walking further up the valley.
-If you have some time for a detour there are plenty of options.
-I can recommend a walk in to Glaisdale and Egton but also the woodlands south of Delves and if you have time and energy Stone Cross hill near Egton Bridge.
+The landscape by the River Esk is also at its best in this section with some lovely woodland in Arncliffe Woods.
+This contrasts with the more open walking further up the valley.
+In addition if you can make some time for a detour there are plenty of options.
+In addition to a closer exploration of Glaisdale and Egton there is also the woodlands south of Delves and, if you have time and energy, Stone Cross hill near Egton Bridge.

 Always best to take the train first and then walk back.
 Therefore there is no stress about missing it!